Diffusion-based Frameworks for Unsupervised Speech Enhancement: Introduction

 In light of these findings, we propose new unsupervised diffusion-based SE frameworks that further reduce the performance gap with supervised approaches.
 Our contributions are threefold. \textbf{Firstly}, we present a comprehensive and unified description of previous work on unsupervised diffusion-based SE before introducing our new approaches, which build upon this unified formulation. \textbf{Secondly}, we go beyond \cite{ayilo2024diffavse}, which models the acoustic noise as a Gaussian distribution with a covariance structured by NMF, and propose to explicitly sample the acoustic noise from its posterior distribution.
-This entails treating the acoustic noise, similarly to the speech signal, as a latent variable within the observed noisy speech.
-As a result, the clean speech and the acoustic noise are jointly sampled from their joint posterior distribution during the E-step.
-To efficiently draw samples from this joint distribution, we employ a Gibbs sampling procedure, allowing us to alternate between sampling from the posterior of the speech and that of the noise. \textbf{Thirdly}, we propose to use a pre-trained diffusion-based prior model for noise, analogous to the approach used for speech, instead of the NMF-based model.
+This entails treating the acoustic noise, similarly to the speech signal, as a latent variable within the observed noisy speech. {The main technical difficulty is that this leads to an intractable joint posterior over speech and noise.
+We address this by deriving a practical approximate EM inference scheme, in which the E-step uses Gibbs sampling to alternate between diffusion-based posterior sampling of speech and an explicit posterior update of noise, while the M-step updates the NMF parameters.} \textbf{Thirdly}, we propose to use a pre-trained diffusion-based prior model for noise, analogous to the approach used for speech, instead of the NMF-based model.
 Specifically, we present two algorithmic variants: one that does not treat the acoustic noise as a latent variable, and another that does, performing alternating diffusion-based posterior sampling to estimate both the clean speech and the acoustic noise.
-Contrary to \cite{chung2023parallel,yemini2025diffusion,mariani2024multisource}, which use separate diffusion models for the independent components of the mixture, our diffusion-based priors for speech and noise are trained jointly, thus reducing the number of models that must be trained.
+Contrary to \cite{chung2023parallel,11464305,mariani2024multisource}, which use separate diffusion models for the independent components of the mixture, our diffusion-based priors for speech and noise are trained jointly, thus reducing the number of models that must be trained.
 Moreover, the likelihood approximation technique used in the posterior inference of our approach is much simpler and lighter.

 Experiments on the WSJ0-QUT \cite{leglaive2020recurrent} and VoiceBank-DEMAND \cite{botinhao2016investigating} datasets demonstrate that modeling noise as a latent variable, whose prior is either a Gaussian with an NMF-based covariance structure or a diffusion-based prior, improves the SE performance.
 Under mismatched conditions, the framework with an NMF-based noise covariance and explicit latent noise modeling outperforms its diffusion-based counterparts and exhibits less performance degradation than supervised baselines when evaluated on unseen data.